 The Plan for Action recommends greater coordination and integration of efforts to prevent violent extremism into activities of UN peacekeeping operations, special political missions and United Nations Country Teams, wherever relevant and in accordance with their respective mandates.

-Per Security Council Resolution 2358 (2017), UNSOM has a mandate to advise and assist Somalia in the implementation of the National Strategy and Action Plan to Prevent and Counter Violent Extremism.
+Ever since Security Council Resolution 2358 (2017), UNSOM has a mandate to advise and assist Somalia in the implementation of the National Strategy and Action Plan to Prevent and Counter Violent Extremism.
 This mandate includes the support to coordinate PCVE activities, advise on specific thematic issues, share good practices and enable information exchange with other partners.
-The resolution furthermore encourages cooperation with United Nations agencies, programmes and funds, particularly on promoting appropriate education based efforts to recognize and prevent radicalization leading to violence and recruitment.

-1) A stand-alone assistance, political and strategic guidance to the Federal Government to put in operation their P/CVE strategy, which was adopted in September 2016; and
+- A stand-alone assistance, political and strategic guidance to the Federal Government to put in operation their P/CVE strategy, adopted in September 2016; and